DymNomZ/bbc.io/README.md

 ## 🔮 What's Next?
 Future Improvements

-We're always thinking of ways to make BBC.IO even better!
-Here are some ideas for the future:

 * 🆕 **More Tank Types**: Introducing tanks with unique abilities and playstyles.
 * ⚡ **Power-Up System**: Collect temporary boosts and advantages in the arena.
 * 🤝 **Team-Based Game Modes**: Battle alongside friends or new allies.
 * 🎯 **Improved Matchmaking System**: To ensure fairer and more competitive games.

 ## 🧑‍💻 The Team Behind the Tanks

-Meet the brilliant minds who brought BBC.IO to life:

 * **Borgonia, John Dymier** - Backend & Quality Assurance
 * **Emia, Seth Nathaniel** - Backend Engineering